seethastars/dotfiles/README.md

     ```sh
     ./xfce.sh
     ```
-### Contribuiting
+## Contribuiting

-A huge thanks to Chris Titus Tech for everything that i learned from him and for the "mybash" config that i used in my Hyprnord theme.
+A huge thanks to Chris Titus Tech for everything that i learned from him and for the "mybash" config that i used in my themes <3.

 ![@ChrisTitusTech](https://github.com/ChrisTitusTech)